2-Person Desk Setup Ideas: Shared Home Office Layouts for Couples

 • Prioritize Clearance: Aim for 48 to 60 inches between workstation centers to ensure adequate elbow room and chair mobility.

-• Manage Power Loads: Dual workstations can consume up to 1800 watts; verify your circuit capacity (ideally a 20-amp circuit) to prevent overloads.
+• Manage Power Loads: Dual workstations can consume up to 1800 watts; verify your circuit capacity to prevent overloads.

-• Acoustic Engineering: Use materials with high Noise Reduction Coefficient (NRC) ratings, such as acoustic panels, to minimize sound transmission during simultaneous meetings.
+• Acoustic Engineering: Use materials with high Noise Reduction Coefficient (NRC) ratings (0.75+) to minimize sound transmission.

 • Layout Versatility: L-shaped configurations offer the best balance of shared surface area and individual privacy in small apartments.

-• Safety First: Ensure furniture meets CARB Phase 2 and EPA TSCA Title VI standards for indoor air quality, especially in compact, shared environments.
+• Safety First: Ensure furniture meets CARB Phase 2 and EPA TSCA Title VI standards for indoor air quality.

 Designing for Two: Space Planning and Ergonomics

-When choosing the right desk size, it is vital to consider the total footprint of the equipment.
+When choosing the right desk size, consider the total footprint of your equipment.
 Two standard 27-inch monitors side-by-side require approximately 48 inches of horizontal space.
 In a shared setup, this means a single long desk should ideally exceed 90 inches to provide a buffer between users.
 Utilizing monitor arms can reclaim valuable desk real estate, allowing for a cleaner aesthetic and better ergonomic alignment.

 Popular Layouts for Shared Workspaces